 Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

-Air India Express moved nearly 30 million passengers in fiscal year 2025, becoming India’s third-largest low-cost carrier after the AIX Connect merger completed in October 2024 (Air India Express, 2025).
-The unified airline now operates 4 distinct fare tiers — Xpress Lite, Value, Flex, and Biz — each with sharply different baggage allowances.
+Air India Express became one of India’s largest low-cost carriers after the AIX Connect merger completed in October 2024 (Air India Express).
+The unified airline now operates 4 distinct fare tiers, Xpress Lite, Value, Flex, and Biz, each with sharply different baggage allowances.
 Gulf international baggage jumped from 20kg to 30kg in January 2025, while domestic Xpress Lite fares still include zero free checked luggage.
 Whether you’re flying Mumbai-Dubai, Kochi-Sharjah, or Bangalore-Singapore, this guide decodes every weight limit, fee, and exception you’ll face in 2026.

 TL;DR: Air India Express runs 4 fare tiers post-merger: Xpress Lite (0kg checked), Value (15kg domestic / 30kg Gulf), Flex (15kg / 30kg + free changes), Biz (25kg / 40kg + meal).
 Gulf baggage rose from 20kg to 30kg in January 2025.
 Cabin allowance stays at 7kg + 1 personal item across all fares (Air India Express, 2025).